DShield-ISC/dshield/README.md

 ## DShield Raspberry Pi Sensor

-This is a set of scripts to setup a Raspberry Pi as a DShield Sensor.
+This is a set of scripts to set up a Raspberry Pi as a DShield Sensor.

 Current design goals and prerequisites for using the automated installation procedure:
 - use of a __dedicated__ device (Raspberry Pi 3 or later, n100 mini PC or a virtual machine work fine)
 - minimum of 1GB of RAM and 16GB of Disk (SD Card for Raspberry Pis).
 4GB of RAM works better.
 Larger SD Cards (e.g. 64 GB) are recommended for longevity and to prevent logs from filling up the disk.
 - current Raspberry Pi OS ("Lite" version will suffice) or current version of Ubuntu Linux
-- easy installation / configuration (and therefore not that much configurable)
+- easy installation/configuration (and therefore not that configurable)
-- disposable (when something breaks (e.g. during upgrade): re-install from scratch)
+- disposable (when something breaks (e.g., during upgrade): re-install from scratch)
-- minimize complexity and overhead (e.g. no virtualization like docker)
+- minimize complexity and overhead (e.g., no virtualization like Docker)
 - support for IPv4 only (for the internal net)
-- one interface only (e.g. eth0)
+- one interface only (e.g,. eth0)

 The current version is only tested on Raspberry Pi OS and Ubuntu 22.04 LTS Server, not on other distros, sorry.
-If there is the need for other distros, "someone" has to check and maintain the installation script.
+If there is a need for other distros, "someone" has to check and maintain the installation script.

 ## Installation